Pro Bowler, Super Bowl champ Demaryius Thomas dies at 33 - NewsBreak

 Pro Bowler, Super Bowl champ Demaryius Thomas dies at 33

-ATLANTA (AP) — Demaryius Thomas, who earned five straight Pro Bowl honors and a Super Bowl ring during a prolific receiving career spent mostly with the Denver Broncos, has died at the age of 33.
+ATLANTA (AP) — Demaryius Thomas overcame a troubled childhood.
+He managed to shine as a receiver in Georgia Tech’s run-oriented offense.
+By the time his NFL career was over, he had earned five straight Pro Bowl honors and a Super Bowl ring with the Denver Broncos.

-Thomas was found dead in his suburban Atlanta home Thursday night, said Officer Tim Lupo, public information officer for the police department in Roswell, Georgia.

-“Preliminary information is that his death stems from a medical issue, and our investigators currently have no reason to believe otherwise,” Lupo said in a statement early Friday.

 While he put up huge numbers after the Broncos signed quarterback Peyton Manning in 2012, Thomas made his best-known catch the previous season, his second year in the league.